 Last update: 03.22.2019

-ExpressVPN is probably the best tool on the market with great speed, security, performance, and support—if you can afford it.
-Read our ExpressVPN review to learn more!
+ExpressVPN is probably the best tool on the market.
+It has great speed, security, performance, and support…if you can afford it.

 ExpressVPN has long been one of the front runners on the VPN market.
-This one is pretty legit: it offers strong security, has good performance, is easy to use and provides great customer support to ensure that users remain happy with the service.
+This one has it all: strong security, great performance, intuitive apps and professional customer support to ensure users remain happy with the service.